 Step 4.3.1 – Identify each time window (TW) and plant operation state (POS) where the finding could have occurred.

+Figure 1 defines the POSs and TWs for a BWR plant.
+It also shows the relationship between the POSs and the modes defined in the Technical Specifications (TSs).

 Step 4.3.2 – Determine the IEL.

-The initiating event likelihood (IEL) is the conditional likelihood of having a loss of the RHR function given the occurrence of the .
+The initiating event likelihood (IEL) is the conditional likelihood of having a loss of the RHR function given the occurrence of the findings.

 IF a finding increases the likelihood of a loss of offsite power (LOOP) or actually caused a LOOP, THEN LOOP is the applicable initiating event.
 Use Table 1 to determine the IEL.
 Go to Step 4.3.3.